sarthak1195/present-registry/README.md

 # Present Registry
-Term project for INFO3103
+Term project for INFO3103 - Programming on the web

-| University of New Brunswick | Winter 2020
+University of New Brunswick | Winter 2020

 Done through Vue CLI (Assuming you have npmn installed)